dfleury2/boss-rc500-editor/README.md

 # Boss RC-500 Tools
 Boss rc-500 tool to play with the XML configuration... until Boss make our life easier

-Using Inja, RapidXml and Nlohmann Json under Conan.

-These are some prototypes to learn new things (Inja and Qt), and see what can I use later.

 ## User Manual